I have never said that I am the smartest guy in media.

 You get all this.

-That's exactly right because they've they've emasculated the free exercise clause, meaning you have no free exercise of religion if you do it in a school that takes federal money, because they have bastardized the uh the free exercise clause and expanded the establishment clause beyond uh what it what it was ever intended to mean.
+That's exactly right because they've emasculated the free exercise clause, meaning you have no free exercise of religion if you do it in a school that takes federal money because they have bastardized the free exercise clause and expanded the establishment clause beyond what it was ever intended to mean.

-Well, yeah it is based on an abject fear of Christianity on a part of the American left and activist judges, Caleb.
+It is based on an abject fear of Christianity on the part of the American left and activist judges, Caleb.

 But there are two things about this.